Obesity in children and teens is a serious health problem. About 1 in 6 children in the U.S. are obese.

-Adults who have weight-loss surgery are usually able to lose a large amount of weight.
-This weight loss can lead to better diabetes control, lower cholesterol and blood pressure, and fewer sleep disorders.
+Many adults who have weight-loss surgery are able to lose a large amount of weight.
+This weight loss can have health benefits such as:

 Both gastric bypass and gastric banding are performed through 5 - 6 small cuts on the belly.
 This is known as laparoscopic surgery.

-Most children who have weight-loss surgery also have a health condition that is related to the extra body weight.
+Most children who have weight-loss surgery also have health problems that are related to the extra body weight.

-The body mass index (BMI) measures below are commonly used by doctors to decide which teens may be helped the most from weight-loss surgery.
+The body mass index (BMI) measures below are used by many doctors to decide who can be helped the most by weight-loss surgery.
 But not all doctors agree about this.
+The general guidelines are:

-A BMI of 35 or higher, and a serious health condition related to obesity.
-These conditions are:
+A BMI of 35 or higher and a serious health condition related to obesity, such as:

-A BMI of 40 or higher, and a less serious health condition related to obesity.
-These conditions are:
+A BMI of 40 or higher and a less serious health condition related to obesity, such as:

 Teenagers‘ bodies are still changing and developing.
-Because of the quick weight loss after surgery, they will need to be careful to get all of the nutrients and vitamins their bodies need.
+They will need to be careful to get enough nutrients during the period of weight loss following surgery.

-Because gastric bypass surgery changes the way some nutrients are absorbed, teens who have weight-loss surgery will need to take certain vitamins and minerals for the rest of their life.
+Gastric bypass surgery changes the way some nutrients are absorbed.
+Teens that have weight-loss surgery will need to take certain vitamins and minerals for the rest of their life.